energychain/tydids-jquery-consent/README.md

 $('#consentCheck').tydisConsent(); // #consentCheck is ID of checkbox field for GDPR Constent
 ```

+This will add the necessary functionality to the checkbox.
+When the user checks the box, an SSI will be generated and downloaded.
+The value of the checkbox will be changed to the Identity of the SSI.

 ## Configuration

 ### Basic Usage
 ```html
 <input class="form-check-input" type="checkbox" id="consentCheck" name="consentCheck" required="">